-APHIS (Characteristics - Live Animals (Bre ed / Variety A11)
+Characteristics - Live Animals (B

 Code Name Definition

 today.
-In fact some authorities consider the Devon's origin to be prehistoric, the assumption being that the breed descended directly from Bos lonqifrons, the smaller type of aboriginal cattle in Britain.
+In fact some authorities consider the

+Devon's origin to be prehistoric, the assumption being that the breed descended directly from

+Bos longifrons, the smaller type of aboriginal

+cattle in Britain.

-CADX Dexter (Cattle) Originated in Ireland and are Smallest European cattle breed, about half the size of a Hereford.
-Good for the hobby farmer or grow your own food farmer.
+CADX Dexter (Cattle) Originated in Ireland and are Smallest

+CIIDII European cattle breed, about half the size of a

+Hereford.
+Good for the hobby farmer or grow

+your own food farmer.

 CADL Dajal (Cattle)

 CADT Damietta (Cattle)

 CADG Dangi (Cattle)

 CADE Deoni (Cattle)

 CADH Dhanni (Cattle)

 CADO Dølafe (Cattle)

 CADU Dulong (Cattle)

-CAEA East Anatolian Red (Cattle) EARC are well suited to the harsh climate, poor pasture and severe conditions that are the characteristics of the hills and uplands of East Anatolia which is 1300-2000 m above sea level with an average winter temperature of -15oC and annual rainfall of 350-400 mm.
-EARC generally used as a dual purpose breed
+CAEA East Anatolian Red (Cattle) EARC are well suited to the harsh climate,

+poor pasture and severe conditions that are the

+characteristics of the hills and uplands of East

+Anatolia which is 1300-2000 m above sea level

+with an average winter temperature of -15oC and annual rainfall of 350-400 mm.
+EARC

+generally used as a dual purpose breed

-CAEL English Longhorn (Cattle) The English Longhorn originated in northwest and central England and Ireland.
-They are used primarily for meat production.
+CAEL English Longhorn (Cattle) The English Longhorn originated in northwest

+CALL English Longholli (Cattle) and central England and Ireland.
+They are used

+primarily for meat production.

-CAER Estonian Red (Cattle) In the middle of the 1800s the local Estonian cattle were crossed with the Angeln breed.
-Later to improve the crosses Danish Red animals were used.
-The aim was to form a breed with high milk yield and high fat content.
-The first Estonian Red animals were entered in the herd book in 1885.
+CAER Estonian Red (Cattle) In the middle of the 1800s the local Estonian

+- cattle were crossed with the Angeln breed.

+Later to improve the crosses Danish Red

+animals were used.
+The aim was to form a

+breed with high milk yield and high fat content.

+The first Estonian Red animals were entered in

+CAEN the herd book in 1885.

-CAEV Evolène (Cattle)
+CAEV Evolène (Cattle) A subspacing of sugarb.
+Day tours therious is

-CAFB Fighting Bull (Cattle) A subspecies of auroch, Bos taurus Ibericus, is thought to be the ancestor of the all the dark colored breeds found on the Iberian peninsula including the Fighting bull or Fighting cattle.
-The breed is selected primarily for aggressiveness, strength and vigor.
-They are bred primarily in Spain, Portugal and those Latin American countries were bull fighting is organized.
+CAFB Fighting Bull (Cattle) A subspecies of auroch, Bos taurus Ibericus, is thought to be the ancestor of the all the dark

+colored breeds found on the Iberian peninsula

+including the Fighting bull or Fighting cattle.

+The breed is selected primarily for

+aggressiveness, strength and vigor.
+They are

+bred primarily in Spain, Portugal and those

+Latin American countries were bull fighting is

+organized.

-CAFC Florida Cracker/Pineywoods (Cattle) Florida Cracker Cattle are Florida's equivalent to the better known Texas Longhorn.
-Florida Cracker Cattle, Texas Longhorn Cattle and the various breeds of Central and South America
+CAFC Florida Cracker/Pineywoods Florida Cracker Cattle are Florida's equivalent

+(Cattle) to the better known Texas Longhorn.
+Florida

+Cracker Cattle, Texas Longhorn Cattle and the

+DEPANIALE various breeds of Central and South America

+U.S. Customs and DRAFT 89